hsmyc/hform-validator/README.md

-# h-Validator
+# hform-Validator

-The `h-Validator` is a versatile validation utility designed to be seamlessly integrated into both JavaScript and TypeScript projects.
+The `hform-Validator` is a versatile validation utility designed to be seamlessly integrated into both JavaScript and TypeScript projects.
 It provides developers with the tools to validate input objects against predefined schemas, supporting primitive type checks, custom validation functions, enum checks, and validations for array items.
-This document outlines how to get started with `h-Validator`, its features, and how to use it in your projects.
+This document outlines how to get started with `hform-Validator`, its features, and how to use it in your projects.

 ## Features

-- **TypeScript and JavaScript Compatibility:** Use `h-Validator` in projects written in either TypeScript or JavaScript.
+- **TypeScript and JavaScript Compatibility:** Use `hform-Validator` in projects written in either TypeScript or JavaScript.
 - **Custom Validation Functions:** Allows for complex validation logic beyond primitive type checks.
 - **Nested Schema Validation:** Supports validating nested objects with specified schemas.
 - **Lightweight & Fast:** Optimized for performance, ensuring minimal overhead.